hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 Title: So Vector Operations Are Fast, Right?
-Date: 2017-08-02
+Date: 2017-08-07
 Tags: pandas, numpy
 Category: Performance
 Slug: vector-operations-are-fast-right
 Author: Abhijit Gadgil
-Summary: Recently, I was looking at processing data from Pandas panel.
+Summary: Recently, for one of the projects we are working on, I was looking at processing data from Pandas panel.
 I wanted to find out certain `items` in a Panel based on certain criteria on the `minor axis`.
 I worked with two flavors and the findings for different data-sets are quite interesting.
-Something that would definitely qualify as a learning.
+Something that would definitely qualify as an interesting learning.
+We discuss, how profiling can be successfully used to explain certain Performance behvior, that often looks counter-intuitive.

 ### A bit of a background

-I am developing a system of processing historical NSE equities data, where I want to look at `interesting` historical observations to be able to look at a subset of `all` stocks that are traded on NSE.
-While what those 'interesting' observations would be is going to be a function of an investors methodology, but a tool that helps you look at historical data in 'interactive' time frames (typically under 10 seconds) is going to be very handy.

-Finally after nearly a few weeks of work, I managed to get a data that was in a form where I could do some experiments with this.
-The experiments are going to be along two axes - viz. from investment point of view (which the end users might be interested in) and from system point of view - to really answer the question in a reasonable manner - whether it will be really possible to make this available 'as a service' - more about that a bit later.
-Those curious about the code to download the data and process it can [check it out here](https://github.com/gabhijit/equities-data-utils)
+One of the applications we are developing is a system of processing historical NSE equities data.
+What we are developing is a system, where, based on certain criteria relating to historical data of a stock or a set of stocks, one could narrow down the universe of stocks from 'all' stocks in NSE to a few that match certain criteria.
+Typically, such criteria will be input by a user as a query to filter stocks. eg. A user might want to query, stocks that are trading above 50 monthly EMA.
+A design goal of such this system is, one should be able to perform such filtering in 'interactive' time frames, typically not more than few seconds with a budget of not more than 20-30 seconds.

+The challenges involved in developing such systems are manifold, if you don't use any public APIs like Quandle or Kite and rely entirely on NSE Bhavcopy data, you have to do a lot of heavy lifting yourself.
+After doing [considerable heavy lifting](https://github.com/gabhijit/tickpdownload), we started doing some experiments.
+The experiments will typically be of the following two kinds -

+1. *What* make good filtering criteria - This is what a lot of 'investors' would typically be interested.
+2. *How* do you solve the problems that meet the above design goals - viz. run-time queries (so you cannot pre-compute and store data) answered in 'interactive' time frames.

+The eventual goal is to develop a 'service' that can be offered to users.

 ### So coming to concrete problem

-I have a Pandas Panel that has got a list of 'stocks' as `items` and we have each `item` which has historical data as a data-frame with date as `index` and 'o,h,l,c' as columns.
-I wanted to filter based on simple criteria, say last 'close' is higher than previous 'close'.
+We are mainly going to be cocerned about the *How* question here.
+We are going to make use of [pandas](http://pandas.pydata.org/) features to achieve the stuff we are trying to arrive.
+So at a high level, the idea is - A pandas `Panel` that has got a list of 'stocks' as `items` and we have each `item` which has historical data as a `DataFrame` with date as `index` and 'OHLC' as columns.
+Since our focus is not on so much on *What* questions to ask, we will take a simple criterion which is stock having a positive close ie. last close is higher than previous close. ie. to put simplistically - `DataFrame.iloc[-1] > DataFraome.iloc[-2]`.

-One approach based on List Comprehensions is -
+The first solution that I came up with based on List Comprehensins -

 ```python
 pan = pd.Panel(scripdata_dict)